7 Best A/B Testing Tools & Software in 2026

 How to choose (fast)

-• **Team mix**: If marketers must launch tests visually, shortlist Intempt/VWO; if product & engineers lead via flags, shortlist Statsig / Optimizely.
+• Team mix: If marketers must launch tests visually, shortlist Intempt/VWO; if product & engineers lead via flags, shortlist Statsig/Optimizely.

-• **All-in-one vs best-of-breed**: Need experiments + personalization + recs together?
+• All-in-one vs best-of-breed: Need experiments + personalization + recs together?
 Intempt reduces stack complexity.
-Want deep research add-ons (heatmaps/recordings)?
-VWO has the widest first-party set.

 • Governance & scale: For complex orgs with approvals/compliance: Optimizely, AB Tasty, Kameleoon are strong.